pandeyshubham182000/Atlan-SQLEditor/README.md

 This is an online SQL view editor built for the frontend task provided by Atlan.

 # Tools and Technology used
-In this project i had used the following data :
+In this project i had used the following technologies :
 1) React          2) React MUI        3) Bootstrap      4)JSON Server ( As a dummy server)

 # Features